Therapy for Professional Stress

 • Restoring access to rest, creativity, and agency

 This work is not about caring less or lowering standards.
-It is about creating a way of working that does not cost you your health or sense of self.
+It is about creating a way of working that does not cost your health or sense of self.

 Why This Work Matters

-Who This Is For
+Who This Work Is For

-Therapy for professional stress may be a fit if:
+This work may be a good fit if:

 • You are successful but exhausted

-• Work feels all-consuming or emotionally costly
+• Work feels emotionally costly or all-consuming

 • Burnout feels close or already present

-What to Expect
+What to Expect From Therapy

 In our work together, we focus on both insight and application.
 Sessions often include: